skroutz/elasticsearch-analysis-greeklish/README.md

     sudo bin/elasticsearch-plugin list

-In order to install the latest version of the plugin, simply run:
+In order to install the latest version of the plugin run:

+    sudo bin/elasticsearch-plugin install gr.skroutz:elasticsearch-analysis-greeklish:7.7.0.1

+In order to install version 5.4.2 of the plugin run:

     sudo bin/elasticsearch-plugin install gr.skroutz:elasticsearch-analysis-greeklish:5.4.2.1